Programs

 • Senior (13-18 years)

-Once registered, you can register for activities that interest you and your child by clicking on the upcoming activities.
+Upon approval, you can easily register for activities that align with your child’s interests by clicking on the upcoming activities.

-• Variety of activities to choose from offered multiple times a week
+• Diverse activities are offered multiple times a week

-• Helps practice independence, social skills and grow many other valuable life skills
+• Focus on practicing independence, social skills, and other valuable life skills

-• Opportunities to engage with peers who share similar interests
+• Opportunities for engaging with peers who share similar interests

 Want to join?
 Please click here to begin the intake process.
-Once your intake form has been processed and your rate has been approved, you will be able to register for activities online.
+Once your intake form has been processed and your rate has been approved, you can register for activities online.

 Check out our event calendar to see some upcoming events!

-The league offers a range of free to low-cost activities to suit our members’ wide range of interests and hobbies.
-Activities vary each month and may include game nights, movie nights, bowling, and dinner outings.
+Our program offers a range of free to low-cost activities tailored to the diverse interests and hobbies of our members.
+Monthly activities may include game nights, movie nights, bowling, and dinner outings, providing a variety of options to suit individual preferences.

 • Ages 18 and up

-• Fun, casual, inclusive hang out with peers
+• Fun, casual, and inclusive hangouts with peers

 Want to join or find out more?
 Please contact our Adult Support Coordinator at (780)-453-3971 Ext.
 1 or by filling out this form.